Last Updated: January 2025 | Reviewed by Abbie Jacobs

 Salaries for Certified Nurse-Midwives in New Jersey

-New Jersey offers competitive compensation for certified nurse-midwives, with salaries that consistently rank among the highest in the nation.
-According to the U.S. Bureau of Labor Statistics (May 2023 data), the annual salary ranges for CNMs in New Jersey are:
+New Jersey offers highly competitive compensation for certified nurse-midwives, with salaries that consistently rank among the highest in the nation.
+According to the U.S. Bureau of Labor Statistics (May 2024 data), the annual salary ranges for CNMs in New Jersey are:

-Earnings vary by region within New Jersey and in neighboring metropolitan areas:
+Earnings vary by region within New Jersey and in neighboring metropolitan areas (based on BLS May 2023 data, as 2024 metropolitan data is unavailable):

 Factors Affecting Nurse-Midwife Salaries